NCR Registered 4.9 Google Rating🏆 Award-Winning 2025 477+ Reviews

 South Africa is entering one of the most financially strained consumer cycles in recent memory.
 Across urban centres, mining communities, commuter corridors and lower-middle-income regions, households are leaning harder on unsecured lending, retail debt, emergency credit and salary-backed borrowing simply to survive the month.

-The Q1 2026 index shows worsening affordability across Gauteng's metropolitan regions, Limpopo's mining corridors, commuter-heavy urban areas and industrial employment zones.
-Debt-review activity, affordability pressure and online debt-help searches are all accelerating, and the searches themselves tell the story: consumers are looking for debt relief, garnishee help, payment reduction and emergency support, and finding it through Google, YouTube, TikTok and WhatsApp.
+The mid-year index shows worsening affordability across Gauteng's metropolitan regions, Limpopo's mining corridors, commuter-heavy urban areas and industrial employment zones, now compounded by the May rate hike repricing household credit upward.
+Debt-review activity, affordability pressure and online debt-help searches are all accelerating, and the searches themselves tell the story: consumers are looking for debt relief, garnishee help, payment reduction and emergency support, and finding it through Google, YouTube, TikTok, WhatsApp and, increasingly, AI assistants.

 National Debt Pressure: Where It Is Highest